hamzatugrul/surl/README.md

 # SUrl
-SURL is a URL Shortener System which scale out unlimited horizontally.
+SURL is a URL Shortener System which is horizontally scalable unlimitedly.

 ### Technology Stack